adedomin/CSC385-Documents/SRS/sections/3/1-functional.md

 The login paths, /login, /logout, etc, are paths where users can initiate a session with the web application.

-  1.The Application will serve forms created by server side templates to any of these paths.
+  1. The Application will serve forms created by server side templates to any of these paths.
 	1. The /login form will be a simple two field form which will ask the user for a username and a password.
 	2. The /login form will also offer a link to sign up for an account, a reset password link or a link to contact customer support.
 	3. The /logout link will return a message indicating the user successfully logged out.